TheMightyAmondee/WeatherTotems/README.md

 A few notes:
 - If a wind totem is used in summer or winter, the forecast will say it will snow.
 The weather will actually be windy so you can ignore this.
 - The green rain totem will only work in summer.
+- If a save is exited and reloaded on a totem green rain day, hybrid green rain/rain weather will occur.
+Foliage will behave as if it is green rain but other game behaviour will act as though it is normal rain.
+I'd recommend to play through the full day to avoid this issue.

 ### The totems: